 So don’t worry about leaving your furry friend at home – Portić beach is a great place to bring them along and let them have just as great of a time as you!

 7. Borik – Rovinj

-Spending a few days here?
-Be sure to check out the best things to do in Rovinj.
+If you’re spending a few days here, be sure to check out the best things to do in Rovinj.

 8. Beach Vartalac – Island Vis